Incorporating a table of content into your blogs can be an effective means for conveying information to your readers.

 Table of Content Plus

 If you want to create a content table for long pages, then you can go for Table of Content Plus.
-The plugin automatically creates a specific index of a table of contents which can be used to easily navigate through long pages of text or any other form of content.
+The plugin automatically creates a specific index of a table of contents that can be used to easily navigate through long pages of text or any other form of content.

 Overall, the plugin will help you to create a Wikipedia type of content chart on your website.
 The table of content will also appear before the first heading by default.